A5il/solid-invention/README.md

 My first repository

 Ola
-I had a childhood without computers and the internet, but think it is time to get inside the brains on the beast.
+I had a childhood without computers and the internet, but think it is time to get inside the brains of the beast.